 Caleb Shepherd began coxing at Hamilton Boys’ High School and Waikato Rowing Club in 2006.

 Off the water, he has completed his Bachelor of Arts with the University of Waikato and is currently working towards his Master’s of Arts.
-He is a writer for Oarsport magazine, does other freelance writing work and is also a registered independent marriage celebrant.
+He is a writer for Oarsport magazine, does other freelance writing work and is also a marriage celebrant.